leonardopinho/flutter_custom_events/README.md

 # Event

-The Event class provides an effective way to manage custom events in an application.
+The package provides an effective way to manage custom events in an application.